 The Growth 500 ranking of Canada’s Fastest-Growing Companies—formerly known as the PROFIT 500—is Canada’s most prestigious celebration of entrepreneurial success.
-Nominations for 2018 are now closed.
 Click here to learn more about the ranking.

-Too young for the Growth 500?
+Is your growing business too young for the Growth 500?
 Not to worry!
-We also celebrate younger companies (that is, businesses that are less than five years old) with strong two-year revenue growth with the STARTUP 50, a special companion ranking dedicated to Canada’s Top New Growth Companies!
-(If you’d like to learn more about our rankings or our eligibility criteria, click here.
-And if you’d like to learn more about past winners, click here.)
+We also celebrate younger companies (that is, businesses that are less than five years old) with strong two-year revenue growth with the Startup 50, a special companion ranking dedicated to Canada’s Top New Growth Companies!

 It’s easy to enter!
-While nominations are now closed for the 2018 ranking, we're already seeking winners for 2019.
 Whether you’re interested in entering the Growth 500 or the Startup 50 for 2019, simply fill out and submit the ballot below to declare your company’s candidacy.
 If it looks as though your firm is a contender for either ranking, our research team will contact you starting in March 2019 to find out more about your business and to verify your financial data.

 We’re here to help